Arguments and Positions

 - Maintain and renew the performance of the transport infrastructure

 The ability to perform of Germany's transport infrastructure needs to be maintained and renewed.
-The expansion of all modes of transport should be driven forward in the long term – depending on the need for rehabilitation and the volumes of traffic.
+The expansion of all modes of transport should be driven forward in the long term – depending on the need for rehabilitation, the volumes of traffic and the economic potential.

 Faster planning, approval and implementation of construction measures could increase their efficiency.
-A centrally organised agency should involve the citizens in the planning processes, in order to reduce delays and resulting extra financial burdens.
-The now decided federal society for long distance roads (Bundesfernstraßengesellschaft) should be built up fast, and a central centre of competence for planning should be established inside this society.
+A centrally organised agency should early involve the citizens in the planning processes, in order to reduce delays and the resulting extra financial burdens.
+The federal society for long distance roads (Bundesfernstraßengesellschaft) should be built up fast, and a centre of competence for planning should be established inside this society.
 In this way, mainly supraregional infrastructure projects could be advanced rapidly and with less bureaucracy.
+A broad initiative is needed to recruit qualified staff.
+A controlling unit should be set up at federal level to monitor the implementation of the BVWP.

-- Drive forward the interlinking of the modes of transport
+- Drive forward faster the interlinking of the modes of transport

 For a more intensive use of rail and inland waterways by the chemical industry in the future, additional intermodal nodal points are needed to better interlink the various modes of transport with each other.
 Furthermore, bottlenecks can be remedied by improving the transport connections between seaports and their hinterland and by newly creating or expanding traffic lanes on motorways and rail corridors for freight.
-Efficiency could also be increased by promoting networked telematics systems.
+Efficiency could be increased by stepping up digitalisation and automation.